patrickmcalinden/spotfiy-stats/README.md

 This project has allowed me to brush up on my JavaScript skills before expanding my knowledge.

 <h3>Future Commits</h3>
-09/24/21 - Work on error handling and add some system to auto refresh tokens
+09/24/21 - Work on error handling and add some system to auto refresh tokens -ongoing